chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifactory-pull-through/index.md

 Organizations can use Chainguard Images along with third-party software repositories in order to integrate with current workflows as the single source of truth for software artifacts.
 In this situation, you can set up a remote repository to function as a mirror of a [Chainguard Registry](/chainguard/chainguard-registry/overview/) — either the public registry or a private one belonging to your organization.
 This mirror can then serve as a pull through cache for your Chainguard Images.

 This tutorial outlines how to set up remote repositories with [JFrog Artifactory](https://jfrog.com/artifactory/).
 Specifically, it will walk you through how to set up one repository you can use as a pull through cache for Chainguard's public Developer Images and another you can use with Production Images originating from a private Chainguard repository.
+It will also outline how you can use one of Artifactory's virtual repositories as a pull through cache.

 ## Prerequisites